 The Canadian, an iconic train linking Toronto to the Pacific Coast, is your window to Canada, and a great, intimate way to discover the country’s prairie fields, lakes, picturesque towns, and the snowy peaks of the majestic Rockies.

 Spend 3 to 5 days hiking the Tonquin Valley (Alberta).
-From Jasper, four and a half hours from Calgary’s airport and easly reachable by rail, the main trail takes you through Portal Creek, McCarib Pass, and the Astoria River.
+From Jasper, four and a half hours from Calgary’s airport and easily reachable by rail, the main trail takes you through Portal Creek, McCarib Pass, and the Astoria River.

 Adventure Canada’s Arctic Safari begins in Kangerlussuaq (the big fjord) and leads to some of the most beautiful and isolated places on the planet, including Baffin Island, Davis Strait, and the UNESCO-listed Ilulissat Icefjord (Greenland).

 More active travel ideas for your next trip can be found in the Hiking Series.
 Check out these five routes to enjoy an awesome day hike in Canada.